huggingface/huggingface_hub/docs/hub/model-repos.md

-git lfs install --skip-smudge --local # affects only this clone git remote add repoA https://huggingface.co/friend/repoA.git git fetch repoA git checkout -b temp repoA/main # ignore if you don't need to rebase git rebase main # ignore if you don't need to rebase
+git lfs install --skip-smudge --local # affects only this clone git remote add repoA https://huggingface.co/friend/repoA.git git fetch repoA git checkout -b temp # ignore if you don't need to keep a copy of main git checkout main git rebase repoA/main # eventually create rebasing conflicts you will have to fix manually, follow git instructions

-git lfs fetch --all repoA # this can take time depending on your download bandwidth git lfs checkout

-git checkout main
-git merge temp
-git br -D temp
-git push origin main
-git lfs push --all origin main # this can take time depending on your upload bandwidth git lfs install --force --local # this reinstalls the LFS hooks
+git lfs fetch --all repoA # this can take time depending on your download bandwidth git lfs checkout git push origin main git lfs push --all origin main # this can take time depending on your upload bandwidth git lfs install --force --local # this reinstalls the LFS hooks